nus-cs2103-AY2122S1/tp/docs/UserGuide2101.md

 Format: `filter [g/GRADE] [i/INSTITUTION]…+ [c/COURSE]…+ [y/GRADUATION_YEAR_MONTH] [j/JOB]…+ [a/APPLICATION_STATUS]…+ [s/SKILL]…+`

-If you want to view applicants in Intern Watcher who match certain criterias, type `filter` followed by the criteria specified.
+If you want to view applicants in Intern Watcher who match certain criteria, type `filter` followed by the criteria specified.

 Example:
 * `filter g/4.50` will show applicants with grades not less than 4.50.